-As we have mentioned elsewhere on this website, sometimes the right composition is the one that incorporates important elements of the setting into the photographs.
-Couples tying the knot in the Washington, DC metropolitan area often consider the city an important part of their love story, so we look for opportunities to pose them in front of iconic landmarks such as the Washington Monument, the Lincoln Memorial, the White House, the Capitol and the various museums that are part of the Smithsonian Institution.
-In other cases, we try to use the beauty of nature to frame and an accentuate the beauty of two recently married people embracing.
-Taking a picture of newlyweds ringed by leaves, for example, can create a colorful and dreamy border that makes the couple look gorgeous.
+With the right backdrop, DC wedding photographers like us can create magical couples portraits for you.
+Couples tying the knot in the Washington, DC, metropolitan area often consider the city an important part of their love story.
+If you and your beloved are like them, we can find ways to give your photos a very DC feel.
+We can pose you in front of iconic landmarks such as the Washington Monument, the Lincoln Memorial, the White House, the Capitol or the various museums that are part of the Smithsonian Institution.
+If your wedding is in a more rural setting, we try to use the beauty of nature to frame and an accentuate the beauty of you and your new spouse people embracing.
+Taking a picture of you ringed by leaves, for example, can create a colorful and dreamy border that makes you look gorgeous.

 We are particularly proud of the way we used the setting to make the newlyweds look fantastic in this wedding photo.
 The bride and groom exchanged their vows at Woodlawn Manor Cultural Park in suburban Washington, DC (which unfortunately no longer hosts marriage celebrations).
 Despite the slightly drizzly weather, theirs was an outdoor ceremony in the pastoral setting of the manor grounds.
 One of the upsides of an overcast wedding day is that colors become much more vibrant in that kind of light.
 To take advantage of that, we took the bride and groom in search backdrops for their couples portraits that were full of rich colors.
 We also thought that bright hues would complement the neutral tones of their wedding dress and suit.